officelearn/azure-docs.sv-se/articles/cognitive-services/Bing-Spell-Check/quickstarts/python.md

     data = {'text': example_text}
     ```

 2. Lägg till parametrarna för begäran.
-Lägg till din marknads kod `mkt=`efter.
-Marknads koden är det land som du gör begäran från.
-Lägg också till ditt stavnings kontroll läge efter `&mode=`.
-Läget är antingen `proof` (fångar de flesta stavnings-och grammatikfel) `spell` eller (fångar de flesta stavfel men inte lika många grammatiska fel).
+Append your market code after `mkt=`.
+The market code is the country you make the request from.
+Also, append your spell-check mode after `&mode=`.
+Mode is either `proof` (catches most spelling/grammar errors) or `spell` (catches most spelling but not as many grammar errors).

     ```python
     params = {